Agrivoltaics: What to Know About Farming With Solar Panels

 The agriculture industry requires an immense amount of resources, including water and energy.
 The EPA reports that 24% of total greenhouse gas emissions come from agriculture, forestry, and other land use, and around 70% of total water consumption is for irrigation purposes.

 It’s reasonable that agriculture businesses and individual farmers are looking for ways to make their processes more sustainable.

-Here’s what Freedom Solar has to say about agrivoltaics and how renewable energy leads to smarter farming.
+Here’s what this solar installation company has to say about agrivoltaics and how renewable energy leads to smarter farming.

 What Is Agrivoltaics?

 Agrivoltaics refers to the simultaneous production of solar energy and crops and their coexistence in the same area.
 The root word “agri-” relates to food production and “-voltaic” to electricity production.

 An agrivoltaic system features solar photovoltaic (PV) panels that are installed as an overhanging canopy-like setup over rows of crops.
 Solar PV panels benefit from the direct sunlight that otherwise would have completely hit the crops.
 Additionally, solar panels provide shade for crops, which helps in minimizing their water evaporation levels and prevents them from drying out.

 An agrivoltaic system facilitates the production of solar energy production, drastically reduces water consumption on farms, and heightens crop health, resulting in increased output — all at the same time.

 A solar-powered irrigation system requires the following basic components:

 - Solar panels: Solar panels absorb solar energy and transform it into electricity.